4 Easy Drills to Improve Hand-Eye Coordination

-So you want to improve your eye-hand coordination?
+So you want to learn how to improve hand-eye coordination?
 First, get an eye exam and make sure your eyesight is as good as it can be, says Fraser Horn, OD, an instructor of Sports and Recreational Vision at Pacific University, Oregon.
 “The better the input, the better the output,” he says.
-And contrary to popular belief, your goal shouldn't be 20/20 vision.
+And contrary to popular belief, your goal shouldn’t be 20/20 vision.
 It should be better.

 “We want our athletes to see 20/15 or better,” he says.
 “If you’re playing an action sport, you should see better than the average person, because that’s going to help reduce your reaction time.”
 If you’re not there, new glasses or contacts may give you a big boost in hand-eye coordination immediately.

 Next, you’ll want to practice drills that improve your central and your peripheral vision, as well as your ability to react quickly and accurately to what you’re seeing.
 “Your goal is to strengthen those neuromuscular pathways between your eyes, your brain, and your reflexes,” says Horn, “so that eventually you can go straight from input to output, without taking time to think things through.”

 How to Improve Hand-Eye Coordination: Daily Drills

 To improve central vision, Horn recommends tossing a tennis ball against a wall and practicing catching it with one hand, and then the other.
 (It works for Darrelle Revis!)
 Playing a fast-paced game of catch with a partner can be a great way to boost eye-hand skills, too.